COALAIP/specs/schema/README.md

     ],
     "@type": "<coalaip placeholder>/Right",
     "@id": "<URI pointing to this object>",
-    "source": "<URI pointing to a Copyright object>", "usageType": ["all", "copy", "play"],
+    "rightsOf": "<URI pointing to a Copyright object>", "usageType": ["all", "copy", "play"],
     "territory": "<URI pointing to a Place object>", "rightContext": ["inflight", "inpublic", "commercialuse"],